SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

 #### *Settings[]*
 Returns the controller configuration map, not to be confused with the complete simulator configration map.
 This small configuration defines settings for controller notifications such as tray tips and buttonbox visuals and is maintained by the [settings editor](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Using-Simulator-Controller#startup-process--settings).

-#### *ButtonBox[]*
+#### *ButtonBoxes[]*
-Returns an instance of the singleton class [ButtonBox](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-singleton-buttonbox-extends-configurationitem-simulator-controllerahk).
-This instance must be created by a specialized plugin and registered in the controller by calling [registerButtonBox](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#registerbuttonboxbuttonbox--buttonbox).
+Returns a list all [ButtonBox](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#abstract-buttonbox-extends-configurationitem-simulator-controllerahk) instances registered for the controller.
+These must have been created by a specialized plugin and registered in the controller by calling [registerButtonBox](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#registerbuttonboxbuttonbox--buttonbox).
 See [this simple example](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Plugins/ButtonBox%20Plugin.ahk) for reference.

 #### *Functions[]*
 Returns a list of all functions defined in the underlying configuration.